 Cornerstone House of Santa Barbara was established in 1987 as a home for children with developmental and intellectual disabilities.
 Once all of our clients reached the age of 18, we became licensed as a home for adults to continue with around-the-clock care for our clients’ lifelong medical, emotional, social and recreational needs.

-Licensed by the State of California Department of Health Care Services, Cornerstone House of Santa Barbara is a six-bed Intermediate Care Facility for the Developmentally Disabled-Habilitiative (ICF-DDH).
+Licensed by the State of California Department of Public Health, Cornerstone House of Santa Barbara is a six-bed Intermediate Care Facility for the Developmentally Disabled-Habilitative (ICF-DDH).
 We provide 24-hour residential care along with developmental and supportive health services in a warm family atmosphere.

 Located in the beautiful community of Carpinteria, California, our care facility allows clients to enjoy all that life has to offer in a safe community with various activities for a variety of client abilities.
 All clients attend a community-based weekday program.
 When at our care facility, they participate in physical, occupation, and/or speech therapy programs designed to meet each of their individual needs.
 All activities are monitored or facilitated by the Cornerstone House of Santa Barbara management team and staff.